A Scoping Review of the Ethical Perspectives on Anthropomorphising Large Language Model-Based Conversational Agents

 \subsection{Data Charting and Synthesis}

-For each included study, AFe charted all protocol-specified fields---see Appendix~\ref{app:study_charting_fields}---in a structured extraction sheet, which was reviewed by RV.
+For each included study, the first author charted all protocol-specified fields---see Appendix~\ref{app:study_charting_fields}---in a structured extraction sheet, which was reviewed by the second author.
+Here, \emph{charting} refers to the protocol-guided extraction of key study information into the data-charting sheet, whereas \emph{synthesis} refers to the subsequent descriptive and thematic analysis aligned with \textbf{RQ1}-\textbf{RQ3}.
 We conducted a descriptive and thematic synthesis aligned with the research questions, analysing how anthropomorphisation was defined and operationalized, coding ethical challenges/opportunities, and mapping methodological approaches and design/governance recommendations.